AsBuiltReport/AsBuiltReport.PureStorage.FlashArray/README.md

 # Pure Storage FlashArray AsBuiltReport

-Pure Storage FlashArray AsBuiltReport is a module of the parent "AsBuiltReport" project (https://github.com/AsBuiltReport/AsBuiltReport).
+Pure Storage FlashArray AsBuiltReport is a module of the parent "AsBuiltReport" [project](https://github.com/AsBuiltReport/AsBuiltReport).
 AsBuiltReport is a PowerShell module which generates As-Built documentation for many common datacentre infrastructure systems.
 Reports can be generated in Text, XML, HTML and MS Word formats and can be presented with custom styling to align with your company/customer's brand.

 For detailed documentation around the whole project, please refer to the `README.md` file in the parent AsBuiltReport repository (linked to above).
 This README is specific only to the PureStorage Flasharray repository.